Tenuta di Ghizzano and a double anniversary

 Nambrot 2016, IGT Costa Toscana, 14%

 Again decanted for an hour, this is a young wine of brooding intensity and longevity.
 There’s an attractive cedar note on the nose, plus violets and tobacco.
 The youthful palate shows a real tension, with brown spices underpinning damsons and cherries.
 A black olive note alongside a graphite/pencil minerality adds complexity.
-There’s a long Italianate finish, slightly warming but very satisfying.
+Finally, a long Italianate finish is slightly warming but very satisfying.
 Nambrot opens up in the glass in ten minutes or so, if you can resist it that long.
 As for food, choose from steak, lamb or game.
 Bistecca alla Fiorentina is an undeniable classic.
 Anything with truffles will work well too.

-This wine is delicious now, and another couple of years will bring it to the peak.
+This wine is delicious now, and another couple of years will bring it to its peak.
 It’s up there with the best Italian Bordeaux blends.
 If this wine doesn’t make you catch the next flight to Pisa, then I’m afraid nothing will.
 Time to pack my bag!